 You just… can’t.

 Also, if we think that we can “correct your alignment” with some simple adjustments that have a little pressure followed by a popping noise, you may want to think again.
-That would mean every time you fell, stretched, lifted weights, did manual labor, got in car accidents, did yoga, sneezed, or danced… our spine would crumble to pieces; when in fact, that doesn’t happen at all.
+That would mean every time you fell, stretched, lifted weights, did manual labor, got in car accidents, did yoga, sneezed, or danced… our spine would "go out of alignment"; when in fact, that doesn’t happen at all.

 There have even been recorded cases of surgeries performed to correct severe scoliosis that fail because the spine ends up bending the metal rods surgically placed in the back.
 Yeah... your back is THAT strong.